Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Front-end: Omnidirectional perception system and Measurement Modeling

 \subsection{Multi-drone Map-based Localization Module}

-The multi-drone map-based localization module performs relative localization and re-localization of the drone in the swarm by identifying the locations visited by all drones of the aerial swarm.
-The structure of multi-drone map-based localization module is shown in Fig. \ref{fig:loop_detection}.
+Similar to the approach used in VINS-Fisheye, we also perform visual object detection on distortion-free images.
+The multi-drone map-based localization (MDML) module performs relative localization and eliminates the drifting of the VIO by identifying the locations visited by all the drones of the aerial swarm.
 Sparse maps, which contain landmarks and keyframes, are simultaneously generated by local and remote measurements on every drone.
-Beyond optimizing the sparse maps, we utilize these sparse maps to extract relative poses among drones in the swarm by a loop closure detection procedure.
+Beyond optimizing the sparse maps, we utilize them to extract relative poses among drones in the swarm by a loop closure detection procedure.
+The MDML module is decentralized, running on each drone separately.